alonisser/django-poetry-opinionated-cookiecutter/{{cookiecutter.project_name}}/README.md

 ```bash
 poetry run python manage.py test
 ```
+## Production

+Ready to run as container (see dockerfile).
+Environment is determined by DJANGO_CONFIGURATION env variable which maps to class in settings.py.
+Note that in non local dev environments DEBUG=False so django won't magically serve statics
+You can use Nginx for that (before the django service, see, the [nginx.conf](./ecs/nginx.conf) for a reference) or install [whitenoise](https://whitenoise.evans.io/) and add it as a middleware.
+This is a common pattern for PAAS deployments

 ## Setup for use in local environment as a "black box"
 e.g when you work on the frontend